Arjun61097/IMDB-Dataset/README.md

 Implementation:
-- Preprocess Text Data(Remove punctuation, Perform Tokenization, Remove stopwords and Lemmatize/Stem)
+- Text Data Preprocessing(Remove punctuation, Perform Tokenization, Remove stopwords and Lemmatize/Stem)
-- Perform TFIDF Vectorization
+- TFIDF Vectorization
 - Exploring parameter settings using GridSearchCV on Random Forest & Gradient Boosting Classifier
-- Perform Final evaluation of models on the best parameter settings using the evaluation metrics
+- Final evaluation of models on the best parameter settings using the evaluation metrics
-- Report the best performing model
+- Identify the best performing model